Yurii-Yanovitsky/WebSurveyApp--projec/README.md

 ﻿<h1>WebSurveyApp</h1>

-This is my own course project, which became the final stage in the .Net speciality.
+This is a web application that allows users to create their own surveys and share them via link for others.
+For each of the surveys you can view reports, which are formed after every successful passing of the survey.

 Technology used:</br>
 🔹C#</br>